We are the 2nd largest branch library at the U of S

 All currently registered students, faculty, and staff at the University of Saskatchewan can borrow material from any branch of the University of Saskatchewan Library

-Alumni from the U of S may purchase a card for $35.00 per year which allows borrowing of books and journals, but not access to university owned electronic resources, such as databases and journals.
-Alumni can contact the library to purchase a card
+Alumni from the U of S may apply for a card for free proof of an alumni card which allows borrowing of books and journals, but not access to university owned electronic resources, such as databases and journals.
+Alumni can contact the library to apply for a card

 External borrowers are persons not affiliated with the U of S and may purchase a borrower's card at the cost $150.00 per year.
 This allows borrowing of books and journals, but not access to university owned electronic resources, such as databases and journals.
 External borrowers can contact the library to purchase a card

-- Undergrads, graduate students, and faculty can borrow up to 150 items.
-If you do not fall within one of these categories, please inquire at the circulation desk (966-5991) for further information.
+- Students, faculty and staff can borrow up to 150 items.
+If you do not fall within one of these categories, please inquire at the circulation desk or phone 306-966-5991 for further information.

 Are there fines for returning material late?
 YES!